-The 124th CBC season is upon us.
+The 125th CBC season is upon us.
 If you're new to compiling, then a bit of introduction is in order.
 I'm the editor of Kentucky's CBCs and this letter explains my editing procedures.
 Please pay particular attention to the subject of documenting rare birds.
-I am available via email to answer any questions or concerns that you may have.
-Please share this letter with your participants, especially your section leaders.
-This letter will be posted to the Kentucky Ornithological Society's (KOS) CBC webpage along with the attached documents (see details below).
+I am available via <a href="mailto:emailt

 If you no longer are compiling your CBC, please forward this to the new compiler, and please email the compiler's contact information to me so that I can update my records.
 Please note that this is a long letter, but one that I hope you will read and find useful.
 The primary audience of this letter is new compilers.
 If you are a new compiler, please read the information on the National Audubon Society (NAS) CBC Compiler page, especially the section covering online data entry.
 While you are there, please validate your login to the data entry portal, and enter your CBC date as soon as possible.
-I also ask that you consider adding "Kentucky Ornithological Society" as the sponsoring organization on your CBC's "Count Date, Status, and Information" page.

-Both KOS and NAS require that conclusive details be provided for all species that are rare in your CBC circle during winter.
-Please use the KOS CBC Rare Bird form that I have attached to the KOS CBC webpage for documenting rare birds on Kentucky CBCs.
-The form is quite detailed; fill out as much of the form as is possible.
+Both I and NAS require that conclusive details be provided for all species that are rare in your CBC circle during winter.
+Please use the Rare Bird Report CBC 125 that I have attached to the KOS CBC webpage for documenting rare birds on Kentucky CBCs.
+The form is quite detailed; fill out as much of the form as is possible on the same day as the observation.
 Please send all documentation forms directly to me (email is preferred; but you can mail to the address below).

-Note: If you have photographed the bird and added the picture to your eBird checklist, and added sufficient notes there, please email me the URL to the checklist, or at least send me the checklist number (in lieu of the Rare Bird form).
+Note: If you have photographed the bird and added the picture to your eBird checklist, and added sufficient notes there, please email me the URL to the checklist, or at least send me the checklist number, in lieu of the Rare Bird form.
 I still may need the Rare Bird form for extraordinary birds.